younus-Sid/Machine_Learning/README.md

  4) Drag the cursor on the portion to be labelled and save it.

 ## Step 4 : Split the dataset into train and test
-Create train and test folder inside images folder and tranfer 80-90% images and corresponding xml file of each category(if more than one type of image link hand, foot, etc.) in train folder and rest in test folder.
+Create train and test folder inside images folder and transfer 70-80% images and corresponding xml file of each category(if more than one type of image link hand, foot, etc.) in train folder and rest in test folder.